Last updated on: December 29th, 2022

 Paid Sick Leave

-• Employers with 4 or fewer employees and net income of greater than $1 million in the previous tax year are required to provide 40 hours of paid sick leave per calendar year.
+• Employers with 4 or fewer employees and a net income greater than $1 million in the previous tax year must provide 40 hours of paid sick leave per calendar year.

-• Employers with 5 to 99 employees must provide 40 hours of paid sick leave per calendar year.
+• Employers with 5 to 99 employees are required to provide 40 hours of paid sick leave per calendar year.

 • Employers with 100 or more employees must provide 56 hours of paid sick leave per calendar year.

-An employer may set a reasonable minimum increment at which leave must be used; however, this increment may not exceed 4 hours.
+Employers may set a reasonable minimum increment for sick leave use, not exceeding 4 hours.

-Compensation must be at the employee’s regular rate or the minimum wage, whichever is greater.
+Sick Leave Pay: An employee is entitled to sick leave at their regular rate or the minimum wage, whichever is greater.

-Unused sick leave carries over to the following year, though employers with fewer than 100 employees may limit the use of sick leave to 40 hours per year, and employers with 100 or more employees may limit the use of sick leave to 56 hours per year.
+Carry Over: Unused sick leave carries over to the following year.
+However, employers may limit the use of sick leave to 40 hours per year for those with fewer than 100 employees and 56 hours per year for those with 100 or more employees.

 Paid Family Leave